lhs banner

 A mutual fund is an investment vehicle that an asset management company (AMC) uses to pool money from investors and buy stocks, bonds, and other securities.
 Professional fund managers manage investments, and investors receive units in proportion to their contributions.
 These units can be bought or sold at the current net asset value (NAV).

 The Securities and Exchange Board of India (SEBI) regulates mutual funds to ensure transparency and protect investors.
-There are different types of them based on asset class (equity, debt, and hybrid), goal (growth, income, and capital protection), and structure (open-ended and closed-ended) to suit different risk levels and financial goals.
+There are different types of them based on asset class (equity, debt, and hybrid), goal (growth, income, and capital protection), and structure (open-ended and closed-ended), each suited to different risk levels and financial goals.

 Categories and their Sub-Categories of Mutual Funds